 As of late Saturday, Illinois had 1,916 COVID-19 patients in the hospital.
 Of those, 472 were in intensive care units, and 225 were on ventilators.

 To see definitions of key terms used in our COVID-19 updates, read this article titled, “Feeling lost in keeping up with the news?”

 Vaccine update: As of Sunday, IDPH reported a total of 11,802,395 doses of COVID-19 vaccines have been distributed statewide, with 9,393,137 vaccines administered.

 As of the time this story was published, 4,110,924 of the population of Illinois have been fully vaccinated, or 32.27%.
 Illinois has a population of 12,741,080 people.

 There can be as much as a 72-hour delay in reporting from healthcare providers on vaccines administered.

 In northern Illinois, here is the percentage of the population fully vaccinated by county:

-Bridge update: According to Gov. JB Pritzker’s plan announced March 18, the state needs 70% of Illinois residents ages 65 and older to have received at least one dose of a COVID-19 vaccine before it can advance to the state’s “bridge plan” that will open up capacity limits on all businesses.
-The state’s bridge plan remains on pause because of a continued rise in COVID-19 hospitalizations and cases.
+Bridge update: According to Gov. JB Pritzker’s plan announced March 18, the state needs 70% of Illinois residents ages 65 and older to have received at least one dose of a COVID-19 vaccine before it can advance to the state’s bridge phase that will open up capacity limits on all businesses.
+The state’s bridge phase remains on pause because of a rise in COVID-19 hospitalizations.

 Regional update: Currently, all 11 of the state’s health regions are in Phase 4 of the state’s reopening plan.